-SCCHA continues development of its "Focus Forward" pilot program (Activity 2014-1a and Activity 2014-1b), originally proposed in FY2014.
+Progress continued on the development of SCCHA's "Focus Forward" pilot program (Activity 2014-1a and Activity 2014-1b), originally proposed in FY2014.
 The Focus Forward program was separated in to two different but related activities in the FY2018 plan: case management and ongoing program incentives (Activity 2014-1a) and time-limited vouchers and a tiered rent structure (Activity 2014-1b).
-In the FY2019 plan, SCCHA re-proposed Activity 2014-b to limit the portability of Focus Forward participants.
-In FY2020, SCCHA worked closely with the consultant to fully develop the documents, materials, policies, and procedures for the Focus Forward program.
-SCCHA expects completion of work on the development of the Focus Forward program in FY2021.
+In the FY2019 plan, SCCHA re-proposed Activity 2014-1b to limit the portability of Focus Forward participants.
+In FY2021, SCCHA continued working with the consultant to develop the documents, materials, policies, and procedures for the Focus Forward program and prepared to issue an RFP for the case management services.
+SCCHA expects completion of work on the development of the Focus Forward program in FY2022.

-The Housing Department Policy team did a comprehensive update to procedure manuals used by staff in the administration of the Section 8 program and completed work on underwriting guidelines for housing projects applying for Project Based Vouchers.
-SCCHA hired consultants to develop these guidelines along with a tool to ensure that the number of vouchers awarded to the property are right-sized given the project's overall operating expenses and needs.
-SCCHA's Compliance team monitors and evaluates staff performance in the administration of the Agency's federal programs helping identify areas where additional training or better written procedures are needed.
-SCCHA's Training and Outreach team continues to provide comprehensive training to new and experienced staff on the work processes required to administer the Agency's different voucher programs.
+During the fiscal year, the Housing Department Policy team ensured staff were up to date with changing COVID-19 policies and created procedures for staff based on the policy changes.
+SCCHA's Compliance team monitored and evaluated staff performance in the administration of the Agency's federal programs helping identify areas where additional training or better written procedures are needed.
+SCCHA's Training and Outreach team worked to provide comprehensive training to new and experienced staff on the work processes required to administer the Agency's different voucher programs.